webmaster442/BookGen/Commands.md

     like youtube.

 -r, --raw
     Optional argument.
 Disables full html generation, only outputs the html produced by the markdown formatting.

 -s, --svg
     Enables SVG Passthrough.
 When enabled SVG files will be embedded in resulting html, instead of being rendered to webp.

 -t, --title
     Optional argument.
 Specifies the rendered HTML page title.
 Only has affect, when -r or --raw is not specified.

+# Migrate

+Migrate an old Bookgen book to the new format.

+`BookGen Migrate [-v] [-d [directory]]`
+`BookGen Migrate [--verbose] [--dir [directory]]`

+Arguments:

+-d, --dir:
+    Optional argument.
+Specifies work directory.
+If not specified, then the current directory will be used as working directory.

+-v, --verbose:
+    Optional argument, turns on detailed logging.
+Usefull for locating issues

+# NewBook

+Creates a new book structure in the given folder

+`BookGen NewBook [-v] [-d [directory]]`
+`BookGen NewBook [--verbose] [-dir [directory]]`

+Arguments:

+-v, --verbose:
+    Optional argument, turns on detailed logging.
+Usefull for locating issues

+-d, --dir:
+    Optional argument.
+Specifies work directory.
+If not specified, then the current directory will be used as working directory.

+# NewPage

+Creates a new markdown page.

+`BookGen NewPage -n <file> [-v] [-d [directory]]` `BookGen NewPage --name <file> [--verbose] [-dir [directory]]`

+Arguments:

+-n, --name:
+    File name.
+Specifies new file name

+-v, --verbose:
+    Optional argument, turns on detailed logging.
+Usefull for locating issues

+-d, --dir:
+    Optional argument.
+Specifies work directory.
+If not specified, then the current directory will be used as working directory.

 # QrCode